Karin Jensen

 she/her/hers

-Sara Vohra is studying Bioengineering at the University of Illinois Urbana-Champaign (UIUC) and minoring in Chemistry.
-Outside of academia she works as and Engineering Learning Assitant for the ENG 101 course taught at UIUC.
-After graduation she plans to pursue medical school to obtain her M.D and work as a physician.
-In her free time and when the weather is nice she likes to golf.
+Sara Vohra received her BS in Bioengineering and minor in Chemistry from the University of Illinois Urbana-Champaign (UIUC).
+She is currently pursuing her MS in Biomedical Engineering at the University of Michigan.
+Outside of academia she worked as an Engineering Learning Assistant for the ENG 101 course taught at UIUC.
+After she completes her MS she plans to pursue medical school to obtain her M.D and work as a physician.
+In her free time when the weather is nice she likes to golf.

 Eileen Johnson

-Eileen Johnson received her BS and MS in bioengineering from the University of Illinois at Urbana-Champaign.
+Eileen Johnson received her BS and MS in Bioengineering from the University of Illinois at Urbana-Champaign.
 She previously worked in tissue engineering and genetic engineering throughout her education.
-She is currently pursuing her PhD in biomedical engineering at the University of Michigan.
+She is currently pursuing her PhD in Biomedical Engineering at the University of Michigan.
 After teaching an online laboratory class, she became interested in engineering education research.
-Her research interests now are focused on engineering student mental health and wellness.
+Her current research interests are in engineering student mental health & wellness with a focus on undergraduate experiences with stress and engineering culture.
+Outside of research, Eileen likes to read for fun, play D&D with friends, and relax with her three cats (Lil, Mollie, & Ginny).

 Deepthi Suresh